 One of the overreaching arcs of what I’ve been learning in the past year is about spiritual warfare: what it is, what it actually looks like, and what we are supposed to do about it.
-Volunteering in the Healing Room, I’ve come to realize that there is more demonic interference in our lives than I would have believed before.
+Volunteering in a prayer ministry, I’ve come to realize that there is more demonic interference in our lives than I would have believed before.

 I don’t know why that was a surprise to me.
 After all, God tells us that the battle is spiritual 1“Ephesians 6:12 (New Living Translation)” Biblegateway . . . but it was.

 It’s been a learning process.
 It’s like as soon as I come to the realization of something, God says, “Okay, it’s time to go a step further.”

 If you are familiar with deliverance, none of this will come as a surprise.
 If you are someone who thinks that Christians can’t be oppressed by evil spirits, you might get a little worked up over the rest of this post . . . but I’m just telling you . . . this is what I experienced, part of it was confirmed by two other people.
 I would also suggest that you go through the New Testament and reread what it says about spiritual warfare and our role in it.

 About a year and a half ago, I started recognizing certain scents when the Holy Spirit was present.
 They weren’t always the same and the smell varied depending on what was going on at the time, what the Holy Spirit was doing.
 Then later I started smelling different smells, ones that weren’t good.
 It didn’t always happen, sometimes a month or so would go by between experiences.

 In the beginning, I was just thinking “Oh wow, this is cool.”
 Then I started paying attention to what was going on, what the different scents represented, and if it was a signal to intercede for something.
 Just a little backstory.